 Position Opening: Summer Day Camp – Volunteer or Intern

-Volunteers and Interns work one or more weeks (8:30 am – 4:00 pm, Mon – Fri) at any of these programs:
+Volunteers and Interns will attend one or more weeks (typically 8:30am-4:30pm, Mon-Fri) of one or more of these programs:

-Our summer starts with Staff Orientation on June 17th.
-(If you are unable to attend the orientation on June 17th, please go ahead and apply and we can discuss it.)
+Our summer starts with Staff Orientation on June 16, 2023.
+(If you are unable to attend the orientation on June 17th, please go ahead and apply.)
+Earthfriend and Shambhala camps will have additional on-site training, date(s) TBD.

 About the positions: